mad73923/mti2_robotSoftware/common/README.md

 	2. Module
 	3. (additional abstraction layer)
 	4. Low level drivers (includes STM32L4xx.h)
 - In 4th layer: no direct instantiation of hardware in C files.
-Use `#defines` in Header file instead ([example](debug/debug_hardware.h#L21)).
+Use `#defines` in Header file instead (for example see modules/debug/debug_hardware.h line 21 ++).
 This is makes hardware changes more flexible and the C file is unchanged.
+- Add folder with used datasheets into your datasheet folder (module/TheModule/datasheets)

 ### Optional